gluk256/misc/rng4ethereum/ukrainian.md

 #### Discussing the Step 15

 After the seed is revealed, the new round of calculations starts.
-The organizer (or whoever else is willing to do so) needs to consequently break a certain (big) number of Simplified DES (or similar encryptions).
+The organizer (or whoever else is willing to do so) needs to consequently bruteforce a certain (big) number of Simplified DES (or similar encryptions).
 This should be quite expensive and time-consuming task.
 However, validity check is cheap and quick, and everyone can perform it easily (this task will be assigned to the smart contract).
 Parameters of this task should be such, that it should not be feasible to break it on a single computer on the fly (as required by the possible attacker -- within the single block mining time).
 Besides, the number of iterations should be such, that even outsourcing this task should not be feasible because of the latency.
 But the organizer should be able to perform it in a matter of days.

+It is also possible to implement Step 15 using the "Witness vs. Challenger" algorithm.

 #### Possible Attack